Exercise and Brain Health: How Physical Activity Boosts Cognitive Function

 Exercise, for both your body and mind, is a powerful practice that can help build confidence, aid in recovery, and even help to stimulate processes “related to cell survival and neuroplasticity” (the brain’s ability to change and adapt).

 Aviv Clinics clients receiving the innovative Aviv Medical Program optimize their brain health.
-Their personalized treatment plan can combine cognitive exercises and physical training, nutritional coaching, and Aviv’s unique research-backed hyperbaric oxygen therapy (HBOT) protocol.
-As part of the program, clients perform dual-task exercises on the cutting-edge h/p/cosmos medical treadmill at the clinic.
-The combination of physical and cognitive effort maximizes the benefits of the treatment protocol which include: improved memory, attention, focus, information processing and mental clarity.
+Their personalized treatment plan can combine cognitive exercises alongside physical training, nutritional coaching, and Aviv’s unique research-backed hyperbaric oxygen therapy (HBOT) protocol.
+As part of the program, many clients perform dual-task exercises on the cutting-edge h/p/cosmos medical treadmill at the clinic.
+This combination of physical and cognitive effort maximizes the benefits of the treatment program, which include improved memory, attention, focus, information processing, and mental clarity.

 Our brains haven’t changed much in the last 50,000 years or so, but our lifestyle certainly has.

-According to LifeSpan Fitness, the average American these days sits for “11 hours a day,” and an estimated 20% of all deaths over age 35 can be attributed to a sedentary lifestyle.
+Studies indicate that the average American these days sits for close to 11 hours daily and an estimated 20% of deaths over age 35 can be attributed to a sedentary lifestyle.
 Lack of exercise, poor diet, and use of alcohol, tobacco, or drugs are often a starting point.
 Falling into this sedentary lifestyle can quickly lead to a downward spiral.

 Rest assured, as long as you’re moving your body regularly, you’ll likely see benefits.
 While all types of exercise have advantages, most studies favor those that elevate your heart rate and maintain it for a time.